godaddy/godaddy-test-tools/README.md

 9.x.x:
 * No `baseConfig` is defined by default anymore.
 * `es6` option was removed and became the default.
-This also means that the `istanbul.instrumenter` option became the `isparta.Instrumenter` buy default.
+This also means that the `istanbul.instrumenter` option became the `isparta.Instrumenter` by default.
 If you want to keep the previous behavior, you can pass the `{ instanbul: { instrumenter: null } }` as option.